Harry Potter: Wizards Unite mashes up J.K. Rowling's world and Pokemon Go

 Everything we know about the Pixel 4 and 4 XL: Keep tabs on the rumors about Google's upcoming marquee phones.

-Discuss: Harry Potter: Wizards Unite turns Pokemon Go into a mobile mystery, but release date remains out of reach
+Discuss: Harry Potter: Wizards Unite turns Pokemon Go into a mobile mystery, but release date is out of reach

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.